Heiner Koch

-Heiner Koch (born 13 June 1954) is a German prelate of the Catholic Church.
-He has been the Archbishop of Berlin since September 2015.
+Heiner Koch (born 13 June 1954) is a German Catholic prelate who has served as Archbishop of Berlin since 2015.
 He was an auxiliary bishop in Cologne from 2006 to 2013 and Bishop of Dresden-Meissen from 2013 to 2015.

 Early life and career

 Koch was born on 13 June 1954 in Düsseldorf, West Germany.
 He studied theology, philosophy and education at the University of Bonn and completed his examinations in education science.
 He was ordained a priest of the Diocese of Cologne on 13 June 1980, his 26th birthday.
 He held a variety of positions in Cologne and was often involved in youth ministry.
 While doing parish work he earned a doctorate in theology with a dissertation on the significance of liberation in Christian religious education.
 Since 1995 he has been president of the Federation of Historic German Shooting Clubs (Historischer Deutschen Schützenbruderschaften (BHDS)).
 Beginning in 2002 he served as Pro-Vicar General and Secretary General for the committee that organized the celebration of World Youth Day in Cologne in 2005.